mozilla/version-control-tools/docs/mozreview/review-requests.rst

   review url: https://reviewboard.mozilla.org/r/7 (pending) (visit review url to publish this review request so others can see it)

-You should see a summary of the changesets that were pushed for review and a URL to the parent review request.
-The status of each review request is surrounded in parenthesis.

 .. important::

    You often need to log in to Review Board to publish the review.